utiscc/DotPathsFileSpec/README.md

 	</array>
 ```

+(If you only read .paths files but not write them, you should probably import instead of export this type, i.e. by using `UTImportedTypeDeclarations` instead of `UTExportedTypeDeclarations`.)

 Note that we don't supply an icon (yet).
 If you have one specific for your app, you'd also add an `UTTypeIconFile` pointing to the icns file.

 And this is for letting Finder (i.e. Launch Services) know that your app can open these `paths` files: